-Inorganic contaminants (radionuclides, metals and metalloids) introduced into terrestrial and aquatic environments as a result of technological activities such as nuclear fuel production, coal combustion, and vehicle usage.
-Investigations have been driven by concerns focused on both human and ecosystem health, and have included:
+Inorganic contaminants (including radionuclides and metals) have been introduced into terrestrial and aquatic environments as a result of technological activities such as nuclear fuel production, coal combustion, and vehicle usage.
+Investigations have been driven by concerns focused on both human and ecosystem health.
 Materials and environments of particular focus have been:

 Uranium mill tailings, naturally occurring radioactive materials, and low-level radioactive waste;

-Traffic-derived contaminants and their impacts on watershed soils and storm water ponds.
+Traffic-derived contaminants, and their impacts on watershed soils and storm water ponds.